1. Introduction

 .

-It delegates attestation statements validation to an implementation of
+It delegates attestation statements verification to an implementation of

 AttestationStatementVerifier

-and attestation statements trustworthiness validation to an implementation of
+and attestation statements trustworthiness verification to an implementation of

 CertPathTrustworthinessVerifier